Some Rain Must Fall (My Struggle #5)

 |Author:||Karl Ove Knausgaard|

-As the youngest student to be admitted to Bergen's prestigious Writing Academy, Karl Ove arrives full of excitement and writerly aspirations.
-Soon though, he is stripped of his youthful illusions.
+At twenty, Karl Ove moves to Bergen.
+As the youngest student to be admitted to the prestigious Writing Academy, he arrives full of excitement and writerly aspirations.
+Soon though, he is stripped of youthful illusions.
 His writing is revealed to be puerile and cliched, and his social efforts are a dismal failure.
-He drowns his shame in drink and rock music.
-Then, little by little, things begin to change.
-He falls in love, gives up writing and the beginnings of an adult life take shape.
+Awkward in company and hopeless with women, he drowns his shame in drink and rock music.
+Then, little by little, things take a brighter turn.
+He falls in love, gives up writing in favour of the steady rewards of literary criticism, and the beginnings of an adult life take shape.
 That is, until his self-destructive binges and the irresistible lure of the writer's struggle pull him back.
-In this latest instalment of the My Struggle cycle, Knausgaard writes with unflinching honesty to deliver the full drama of everyday life.
+In this fifth instalment of the My Struggle cycle, Karl Ove discloses his personal and often deeply shameful battles with introversion, alcohol abuse, infidelity and artistic ambition.
+Knausgaard writes with unflinching honesty to deliver the full drama of everyday life, in a breathless novel poised between a desperate yearning to be good, and the terrible power of transgression.

 The fifth volume of Knausgaard's internationally bestselling My Struggle series